chaolongwang/SEEKIN/README.md

 ## 2 Requirements
 You will need:
-* a C++ compiler (Support for C++11 containers is required)
+* A C++ compiler (Support for C++11 containers is required)
 * OpenBLAS Libraries
 * Armadillo Linear Algebra Libraries

 ## 3 Download and install
 The download package contains a standalone (i.e., statically linked) 64-bit Linux executable seekin (in the `bin/`), which has already been tested on Linux server.
-This static executable is recommended because it is well-optimized and no further installation is required.
-If you want to compile your own version of SEEKIN:
+If you want to compile your own version of SEEKIN, enter the `src/` folder and type `make` to compile the programs.
+Before that, you will need to change the library paths in the Makefile accordingly.

-  1. Under the repository name, click to copy the clone URL for the repository.

-  2. Go to the location where you want the cloned directory to be made:  `cd <PathWhereIWantToCloneSEEKIN>`

-  3. Type `git clone --recursive`, and then paste the URL you copied in Step 1.

-  4. Enter the cloned directory `cd ./src` and type `make` to compile the programs.

-  5. Once make is finished the executables are ready in the folder `<PathWhereIWantToCloneSEEKIN>/SEEKIN/bin/`.
-Set this path as an  environment variable in the .bashrc file to access executables form everywhere on your proile or call the executables from the path where they are.

 ## 4 Usage
-If SEEKIN has been successfully installed into your directory, you can type the following command to get a list of help option.
+You can type the following command to get a list of help option.
 `seekin –h`
 SEEKIN provides three modules
 * **modelAF** for calculating the PC-related regression coefficients of reference samples;